A silence slipping around like death,

 Yet chased by a whisper, a sigh,

-One group of trees, lean,
+a breath; One group of trees, lean,

 naked and cold,